aswinm20/aswinm20.github.io/README.md

 ## Author and Acknowledgments
  I want to thank

-- Andrew Etter for insights on DVCS, static web pages, and markup languages from Modern Technical Writing.
+- Andrew Etter for insights on DVCS, static web pages, and markup languages from his book, "Modern Technical Writing".

 - Daattali for their beautiful-jekyll theme, enhancing the aesthetics of the hosted resume.